MicroOps-cn/data_exporter/README-en.md

 datasource:
   - type: "http"
     name: <string> # datasource name
-    max_content_length: <int> # The maximum read length, in bytes, When the value of "read_mode" is stream, it defaults to 0 (unlimited),otherwise the default value is 102400000
-    line_max_content_length: <int> # The maximum read length per line,in bytes,0 means unlimited, defaults: 102400000
     relabel_configs: [ <relabel_config>, ... ] # reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config
     timeout: <duration>  # The default is "30s", which cannot be less than "1ms", reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#duration
     read_mode: <string> # read mode, The value can be: "stream","line" or "full", defaults: "full"